pcapriotti/optparse-applicative/README.md

 some (argument str (metavar "FILES..."))
 ```

-Arguments are only displayed in the brief help text, so there's no need to
-attach a description to them.
-They should be manually documented in the program
-description.

 Note that arguments starting with `-` are considered options by default, and
 will not be considered by an `argument` parser.